Notation#

 Tail Splicing#

-Naked notation is ideal for writing nested lists that accumulate at the tail:
+Nude notation is ideal for writing nested lists that accumulate at the tail:

-# braced
+# bracket

 (a b c